Black Teacher Project

 OUR IMPACT

-Program evaluation from the last two school years showed that after engaging with BTP:
+Program evaluation from the 2023-2024 school year showed that after engaging with BTP:

 100%

-of surveyed participants agreed that they felt more motivated to take action to transform their school into a more liberated learning environment (n = 123)
+of surveyed participants agreed that they were activated to take action to transform their school into a more liberated learning environment (n = 109)

-of surveyed participants agreed that they felt more prepared to help design decisions in their school/school system. (n = 161)
+of surveyed participants agreed that they were able to expand exploration of their Black identity development (n = 110)

 A woman in a blue t-shirt with the word "dope" written on it is focused on writing in a notebook at a table.